-In September the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta rose 0.8 percent, its second consecutive monthly gain following six straight months of decline.
-Increases were registered on all subindexes except the European measure, which fell 0.5 percent.
-The Americas subindex registered the largest increase, up 1.4 percent.
-The classic subindex, which is the analogue of the original Atlanta index, rose 0.5 percent in September.
-The overall index in September was 0.4 percent below its year-ago level.
-On a daily basis, the overall index’s level at the end of September was up 1.6 percent from its reading at the end of August but was 0.3 percent below its level at the end of September 2001.
+In September the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta fell 0.2 percent.
+The dollar gained 0.8 percent on the Pacific-excluding-Japan subindex, 0.7 percent on the Pacific subindex, and 0.2 percent on the European subindex but declined 1.3 percent on the Americas subindex.
+The classic subindex, which is the analogue of the original Atlanta index, was down 0.3 percent in September.
+The overall index in September was 4.0 percent lower than its year-ago level.
+On a daily basis, the overall index’s level at the end of September was up 0.2 percent from its reading at the end of August and was 2.8 percent below its level at the end of September 2004.

 The Atlanta Fed index is based on 1995–97 bilateral trade weights for 15 currencies.
 The European subindex includes the European Monetary Union, Switzerland and the United Kingdom.
 The Pacific subindex includes Australia, China, Hong Kong, Japan, Malaysia, Singapore, South Korea and Taiwan.
 The Americas subindex includes Brazil, Canada and Mexico.
 The overall dollar index includes the Saudi Arabian riyal along with the foregoing 14 currencies.
 The classic subindex includes the European Monetary Union, Switzerland, the United Kingdom, Australia, China, Hong Kong, Japan, Singapore, South Korea, Taiwan, Saudi Arabia and Canada.
 All figures are indexes and not actual exchange rates.
 A rise in the index or subindex reflects a strengthening of the dollar against currencies included.

 (1995 = 100)